tfrisk/imageloader/README.md

 Image directory structure is not preserved, all images are saved in one directory flat.

-Generated download log ("filelist.txt") is not sorted.
+Generated download log ('filelist.txt') is not sorted.

 ## License